PyroPM-Build/PM-Porting/README.md

 Character have internal addresses removed to work with P+'s codeset alterations.
 These have not been extensively tested, so if issues arise in-game report them to me via Discord or open an issue here.
+Read the previous issues to make sure that it is not already known and in-progress.

 ########################################################################################
 ### Legacy TE Changes